 Direction

-It is only a few steps from the cathedral to the rear of the Neumünster.
-In its Lusamgärtchen, a memorial stone commemorates the minstrel Walther von der Vogelweide, who is believed to have been buried here in 1230.
+If you like, pay a visit to the Lusamgärtchen at the back of the Neumünster.
+A memorial stone commemorates the minstrel Walther von der Vogelweide, who is believed to have been buried here in 1230.

-At the Lusamgärtchen exit, turn right along Martinstraße and Hofstraße, past the Schönborn Chapel and the stately Domherrenhöfe and straight ahead to Residenzplatz with the Franconia Fountain.
-At the top is the figure of Franconia, the patron saint of Franconia.
-At her feet you will see statues of three artists whose fates are closely linked to Würzburg: the minstrel Walther von der Vogelweide, the sculptor Tilman Riemenschneider and the painter Matthias Grünewald.
+Turn right and walk past the Schönborn Chapel and the stately canons' courtyards to Residenzplatz.
+At the top of the fountain is the figure of Franconia, the patron saint of Franconia.
+At her feet are three artists whose fates are closely linked to Würzburg: the minstrel Walther von der Vogelweide, the sculptor Tilman Riemenschneider and the painter Matthias Grünewald.

 Würzburg Residence